ryun/git-hooks/README.md

 ----------
 Catches common errors, such as checking in...

 1. git merge conflict markers
-	2. Check for probable private key commits.
+2. Check for possible private key in commits.

 Setup/Install
 ============